Sathya Sai Baba: Later years

-In a 1993 incident, four intruders armed with knives entered his bedroom, either as an assassination attempt or as part of a power struggle between his followers.
-Sai Baba was unharmed.
-During the scuffle and the police response, the intruders and two of Sai Baba's attendants were killed.
-The official investigation left questions unanswered.
+On 6 June 1993 there was an assassination attempt on Sai Baba's life.
+While reports vary, the official narrative is that four men (devotees) entered Sai Baba's residence under the premise of wanting to give him a telegram.
+When their path was obstructed, they stabbed two of the Baba's assistants to death, injuring two others.
+Hearing the commotion Sai Baba sounded the alarm and police were dispatched to his residence.
+Upon arriving, the police report stated the four youths had locked themselves in Sai Baba's living room and the officers tried to break the door down.
+"The four were shot when they opened the door and attacked the police."
+Sai Baba remained unharmed during the incident, and later in a discourse cleared things up saying there was no bid on his life.
+Many aspects of the event remain unsolved and ambiguous.

+Another concern for Sai Baba's immediate safety arose on 17 January 2002 when an unknown man (later identified as Somasundaram) entered the Whitefield Ashram with an air pistol.
+He was apprehended by volunteers and handed over to police without incident.

 In March 1995, Sai Baba started a project to provide drinking water to 1.2 million people in the drought-prone Rayalaseema region in the Anantapur district of Andhra Pradesh.
 In April 1999 he inaugurated the Ananda Nilayam Mandir in Madurai, Tamil Nadu.

 In 2001 he established another free super-speciality hospital in Bangalore to benefit the poor.

 Old age, illness and death

-In 2003, Sai Baba suffered a fractured hip when a student standing on an iron stool slipped and the boy and stool both fell on him.
-After that he gave darshana from a car or his porte chair.
-After 2004, Sai Baba used a wheelchair and began to make fewer public appearances.
+In 2003, Sai Baba suffered a fractured hip when a student standing on an iron stool slipped, and the boy and stool both fell on him.
+After the incident, he gave darshana from a car or his porte chair.
+After 2004, Sai Baba used a wheelchair and slowly began to make fewer public appearances.